shader-slang/slang/docs/command-line-slangc.md

   * If no `<value>` is specified, Slang will define the macro with an empty value

 * `-entry <name>`: Specify the name of the entry-point function
-  * In single-file compiles for HLSL/GLSL, this defaults to `main`
+  * In single-file compiles for HLSL, this defaults to `main`
   * Multiple `-entry` options may appear on the command line.
 When they do, the input file path, `-profile` option, and `-o` option that apply for an entry point are each the first one found when scanning to the left from the `-entry` option.

 * `-I <path>`: Add a path to be used in resolving `#include` and `__import` operations